ness-tea/the-village/README.md

 ### 2.1 Setting

-The Village in a mysterious, remote, and dark little town situated in the middle of nowhere.
+**The Village** in a mysterious, remote, and dark little town situated in the middle of nowhere.
 The exact location of the village is unknown to the player.
-The general atmosphere of The Village's game setting is meant to be unsettling and mysterious, evoking feelings of uneasiness and puzzlement in the player.
+The general atmosphere of **The Village**'s game setting is meant to be unsettling and mysterious, evoking feelings of uneasiness and puzzlement in the player.
 With the little information provided on the village's background and the dark, muted colour palette of the village's environment, the game setting is meant